 9 x 5.4 x 6.6 cm

-A neat two-generation Calcite specimen.
+A good example of Mexican Calcite showing two-generations of growth.
 The first generation consists of a sharp brick-red, scalenohedral Calcite crystal.
 The second generation consists of a colorless & translucent to clear rhombohedral Calcite crystal partly enveloping the first crystal.
 The first crystal is visible as a "phantom crystal" through the second generation crystal.

 C-227 Calcite on Celestite $50